Criteria for Bariatric Surgery

 - Have made repeated failed attempts at nonsurgical weight loss

-- Have a body mass index (BMI) greater than or equal to 40, which corresponds roughly to 100 pounds over ideal weight
+- Have a body mass index (BMI) of 40 (which corresponds roughly to 75 pounds over ideal weight) or higher.

-- Have a BMI greater than or equal to 35, which corresponds to roughly 75 pounds overweight, along with a weight-related (co-morbid) condition, such as severe diabetes, hypertension, heart disease or sleep apnea
+- BMI of 35 or higher, in addition to a weight-related condition, such as severe diabetes, hypertension, heart disease or sleep apnea.

 - Are psychologically competent to understand the procedure and the postoperative plan